dfelinto/blender-manual/textures/types/image.rst

 Turn this image off if you are using digital photos to preserve crispness.

 :guilabel:`Filter`
-    The filter size used in rendering, and also by the options :guilabel:`MipMap` and :guilabel:`Interpolation`\ .
+   The filter size used in rendering, and also by the options :guilabel:`MipMap` and :guilabel:`Interpolation`.
 If you notice gray lines or outlines around the textured object, particularly where the image is transparent, turn this value down from 1.0 to 0.1 or so.

    :guilabel:`Texture Filter Type`
       Texture filter to use for image sampling.
-Just like a *pixel* represents a *pic*\ ture *el*\ ement, a *texel* represents a *tex*\ ture *el*\ ement.
+Just like a *pixel* represents a *pic* ture *el* ement, a *texel* represents a *tex* ture *el* ement.
 When a texture (2D texture space) is mapped onto a 3D model (3D model space), different algorithms can be used to compute a value for each pixel based on samplings from several texels.

       :guilabel:`Box`
           A fast and simple nearest-neighbor interpolation known as Monte Carlo integration :guilabel:`EWA`
-          **E**\ lliptical **W**\ eighted **A**\ verage — one of the most efficient direct convolution algorithms developed by Paul Heckbert and Ned Greene in the 1980s.
+          **E** lliptical **W** eighted **A** verage — one of the most efficient direct convolution algorithms developed by Paul Heckbert and Ned Greene in the 1980s.
 For each texel, EWA samples, weights, and accumulates texels within an elliptical footprint and then divides the result by the sum of the weights.

          :guilabel:`Eccentricity`
             Maximum Eccentricity.
 Higher values give less blur at distant/oblique angles, but is slower :guilabel:`FELINE`
-          FELINE (\ **F**\ ast **E**\ lliptical **Line**\ s), uses several isotropic probes at several points along a line in texture space to produce an anisotropic filter to reduce aliasing artifacts without considerably increasing rendering time.
+          FELINE (**F** ast **E** lliptical **Line** s), uses several isotropic probes at several points along a line in texture space to produce an anisotropic filter to reduce aliasing artifacts without considerably increasing rendering time.

          :guilabel:`Probes`
             Number of probes to use.
 An integer between 1 and 256.
-             Further reading: McCormack, J; Farkas, KI; Perry, R; Jouppi, NP (1999) `Simple and Table Feline: Fast Elliptical Lines for Anisotropic Texture Mapping <http://www.hpl.hp.com/techreports/Compaq-DEC/WRL-99-1.pdf>`__\ , WRL
+            Further reading: McCormack, J; Farkas, KI; Perry, R; Jouppi, NP (1999) `Simple and Table Feline: Fast Elliptical Lines for Anisotropic Texture Mapping <http://www.hpl.hp.com/techreports/Compaq-DEC/WRL-99-1.pdf>`__, WRL
       :guilabel:`Area`
           Area filter to use for image sampling

          :guilabel:`Eccentricity`
             Maximum Eccentricity.
 Higher values give less blur at distant/oblique angles, but is slower

    :guilabel:`Filter Size`
       The filter size used by MIP Map and Interpolation